Double8 – MTB & MTB – EA

 • Battery extenders or range extenders are forbidden.

-• Ranking for competitors (or teams) having driven with a total power of less than 1200Wh (accumulation of 2 batteries of 500Wh or one of 500Wh and one of 600Wh)
+• Ranking for competitors (or teams) having cycled with a total power of less than 1200Wh (accumulation of 2 x 500Wh of or 1 x 500Wh and 1 x600Wh battery)

-• Ranking for competitors (or teams) having run with a total power of 1200wh or more (accumulation of 2 batteries of 600Wh or more)
+• Ranking for competitors (or teams) having cycled with a total power of 1200wh or more (accumulation of 2 batteries of 600Wh or more)

 Participants must have their own charger.
 There is no limit on charger power.